 Welcome to Luminous Tradition!

-Luminous Tradition brings together faithful lay Catholics into a trusting network to discover and develop a practice of meditative reading, self-examination, and prayer in order to strive for spiritual perfection within the Catholic Tradition.
+Luminous Tradition brings together faithful lay Catholics to discover and develop a practice of meditative reading, self-examination, and prayer in order to strive for spiritual perfection within the Catholic Tradition.

 We pray for our members and give prayer a prominent place on the way to spiritual perfection.
 Some of the most common prayer intentions people have are listed below.
 Click on the prayer intention that best describes your needs to discover useful prayers and practical tips on cooperating with God for that intention.